ktorch/ktorch/docs/config.rst

 Threads
 ^^^^^^^

-The ```threads`` setting is used to get and set the number of threads used for parallelizing CPU operations and ```interopthreads`` contorls the number of threads used across operations.
+The ```threads`` setting is used to get and set the number of threads used for parallelizing CPU operations and ```interopthreads`` controls the number of threads used across operations.
-PyTorch has `more detail on threads <https://pytorch.org/docs/stable/notes/cpu_threading_torchscript_inference.html>`_ and
-`tuning the number of threads <https://pytorch.org/docs/stable/notes/cpu_threading_torchscript_inference.html?highlight=threads#tuning-the-number-of-threads>`_.
+PyTorch has `more detail on threads <https://pytorch.org/docs/stable/notes/cpu_threading_torchscript_inference.html>`_ and `tuning the number of threads <https://pytorch.org/docs/stable/notes/cpu_threading_torchscript_inference.html?highlight=threads#tuning-the-number-of-threads>`_.

 ::